Generating Energy in Older Houses

 Where you live will have an effect on what kind of microgeneration you choose.
 Is there enough wind?
 How much sunlight falls on your roof?
 Do you have enough outside space to install a ground source heat pump?

 You should also carefully weigh up costs against potential savings.
-You may be able to take advantage of the Government’s Green Deal, where instead of paying upfront for any energy-saving measures you can pay through a levy on your energy bill.
+You may be able to take advantage of a loan through the Government’s Green Deal.

 As an owner of an older building you need to think about the effect any equipment would have on the character of the property, both visually and physically.